 In a chronological way of thinking, The Return Of Tarzan does not begin with chapter one, but actually, chapter twelve of Tarzan Of The Apes.
 Here we have the Porters, William Cecil Clayton, and Tarzan at the railway station in northern Wisconsin.
 The date is August 22, 1893, according to my 1872 chronology printed in ERB-APA #39.
 At this point, Jane has chosen William Cecil Clayton over Tarzan, and the group is getting ready to disperse.
-At the last minute, Tarzan has decided not to train with the others, but instead, drive his car back to New York and then return to France.
+At the last minute, Tarzan decides not to train with the others, but instead, drive his car back to New York and then return to France.
 The Porters' along with William Cecil are on their way back to Baltimore, Maryland.

 N.C.
 Wyeth